MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 -	**Toggle incoming video**
 -	**Share your screen** – your screen will pop up as a video in the Remote Assist HoloLens user’s world.
 -	**Start video with blur** (iOS only) - useful if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.

-Some additional features are specific to a one-to-one call or a meeting with a Remote Assist HoloLens user:

-- In a one-to-one call, select **Insert file** to display a file in the Remote Assist HoloLens user’s environment.
+- **Insert file** to display a file in the Remote Assist HoloLens user’s environment.
 The file can be from OneDrive, Teams, or it can be an image stored on your mobile device.
 Both you and the Remote Assist HoloLens user can view the files via Teams chat after the call ends.
 (You will notice that in a meeting, the call controls do not display an **Insert File** option.
 However, you can still display a file in the Remote Assist HoloLens user’s environment by using the **Share** feature).
-- In a meeting, select **Start recording** to record a Teams meeting with a Remote Assist HoloLens user.
-(A 1:1 call between Teams mobile and Remote Assist HoloLens cannot be recorded.)

 > [!NOTE]
 > Turn your phone horizonal to see more of the Remote Assist HoloLens user’s environment.

 ## Annotate Remote Assist user’s environment